Marketers, can we be honest with each other for a second? On a scale of 1-10, how much do you really understand the world of paid advertising?

 Google Ads (formerly known as AdWords)

 How many times a day do you hear the phrase “Let me Google that”?
 Probably more than you can count … hence why Google Ads is the king of paid advertising.
-The search engine receives 3.5 billion queries per day, giving you plenty of opportunities to target keywords that will get your intended audience to click.
+On average, Google processes over 40,000 search queries every second, giving you plenty of opportunities to target keywords that will get your intended audience to click.
 The downside is that keywords are highly competitive on this platform, meaning a greater ad spend.

 Facebook Ads blend in with other posts on the platform.

 Facebook Ads is a popular and effective platform for paid ads (more commonly used as CPM than CPC), mainly due to its specific targeting options.
 Facebook allows you to target users based on interests, demographics, location, and behaviors.
 Also, Facebook allows for native ads, which means ads are introduced and blend into the social feed.
 Not to mention, you can use Facebook Ads to advertise on Instagram as well.

 Chipotle retargeting me as I search for dessert recipes.

 AdRoll is a retargeting platform that advertises to people who have already visited your website.
 For instance, say someone read your article on cheese making.
 You can retarget them on other sites that they visit with display ads that advertise your online cooking classes.
 While retargeting is possible with Google Ads, the benefit of using AdRoll is that it can display ads on Google and social media sites, which gives you more opportunities to capture clicks or impressions, depending on your goal.

 RevContent focuses specifically on promoting content through PPC.
 It has the same impact as a guest post, where your content is displayed on an external site, except it’s in the form of an ad.
 You still bid on keywords and your advertisement is displayed next to content that is relevant to those keywords.
 With this platform, you’ll reap the benefits of a low CPC and highly engaged traffic.

 How to Get Started with PPC Advertising